 Now that we spoke about keeping our mental health in check last week, it’s time to dive in and make sure our physical health isn’t being ignored.
+Staying healthy at home is important.
 Let’s all take a minute to check in with our bodies and reflect on the past few weeks.

 Have you been turning to unhealthy eating habits since being stuck at home?